Automating VMs and environments

 Power options – helps save resources by automatically shutting down or suspending inactive environments.

 - Suspend applies only to x86 VMs.
-If an environment contains both x86 The most common type of CPU for Windows and Linux VMs in Skytap Cloud. and Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
+If an environment contains both x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap Cloud. and Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.
 VMs, only the x86 VMs in an environment will be suspended.

 - For more information, see Automatically shut down or suspend inactive environments.

 Schedules – let you automate operations on environments and templates.
 Create a schedule by choosing which resource you want to automate, what actions to perform, and what time the actions occur.

 - The Suspend action is available only for x86 VMs.
 Supported power-state actions for Power VMs are Run, Shut Down, and Power off.

 - For more information, see Automating actions with schedules.

 VM Sequencing – lets you control the order of start up and shut down for VMs in an environment.
 In a complex environment, this is useful for starting some virtual machines before other virtual machines (for example, starting your database servers before your application servers).